 - Foundations for building a musical community in your own town

 - Exploring a path to becoming a professional musician and learning the tools to create a network for traveling artists

 - Learning how to start a local community traditional dance, and maybe learn how to to call a dance

-- Study with a professional luthier
+- Bring your instrument questions to a professional luthier

 - Learn Step Dancing

 - Attend lectures and panel discussions on a variety of topics